List of Toy Story characters: Lots-o'-Huggin' Bear

-Lotso was intended to be in the first film, but the technology to represent realistic fur was not available until 2001's Monsters, Inc. An early version of Lotso makes a brief appearance in the first film, and can be seen in the second film during the first Al's Toy Barn commercial.
-A Lotso bear also makes a cameo appearance in Pixar's 2009 film Up.
+Lotso most likely sees Woody and his friends alive on the side of the road, which makes him realize he has failed in preventing them from returning to their owner; however, due to his position, there was nothing he could do about it.
+Lotso was intended to be in the first film, but the technology to represent realistic fur was not available until Monsters, Inc. An early version of Lotso makes a brief appearance in the first film, and can be seen in the second film during the first Al's Toy Barn commercial.
+A Lotso bear also makes a cameo appearance in Pixar's film Up.

 Ned Beatty was nominated for an MTV Movie Award for Best Villain for his performance as Lotso, and IGN named Lotso the best villain of the summer of 2010.